quietprotocol/enclosures/OpenChubNET/README.md

 ## Order of build
 1. Print files
-2. Mount the Pi4B and Waveshare D UPS to the printed mounting plate
+2. Mount the Pi4B and Waveshare UPS D to the printed mounting plate.
+Use the Waveshare UPS D flat head screws
 3. Add the Li-ion battery and wiring
 5. Assemble connectors to lid
 6. Connect antennas